qiandaofeng/learngit/readme.txt

 do you like it?
 hoho~
 now add a new line
 now add a new line too
-heihei